WHAT YOU WILL LEARN

 DAY 7: KONSO

-On our last full day in the Omo Valley we will drive to Konso and visit the market in Key Afer where we will meet tribes such as the Ari, Bena, Tsemay, Hamer.
-The day is truly an adventure with our camera – from great landscape photography to fantastic opportunities for unique portrait photography.
+Today we will drive to Konso and visit the market in Key Afer where we will meet tribes such as the Ari, Bena, Tsemay, Hamer.
+The market in Key Afer is a wonderful mix of local crafts, cattle sales and small hostels where local men meet.
+Another day full of adventure with our cameras – shooting everything from great landscape photography to fantastic opportunities for unique portrait photography.

-Farewell dinner and a thorough review of some of your best workshop photos led by Steve Bloom.
+A farewell dinner and a thorough review of some of your best workshop photos will by led by Christian Nørgaard.

 DAY 9: CRUISE ON LAKE CHAMO AND DEPARTURE